Silvenga/slight-tables/README.md

 Big data, small space - Slight Tables, a Bootstrap table plugin.
 Ever had a lot of data, lots of rows and lots of columns, but didn't have the screen real estate?
 Slight tables attempt to fix this problem.

-A demo is worth a thousand pictures: TODO: Add demo.
+A demo is worth a thousand pictures: http://silvenga.github.io/slight-tables/

 ## Setup